admob-plus/admob-plus/docs/faq.md

 title: Frequently Asked Questions
 ---

+## Why my ads is not showing?

+Beside programming error, a common report is [no fill error](https://developers.google.com/android/reference/com/google/android/gms/ads/AdRequest#ERROR_CODE_NO_FILL), which many users think it is the problem of the library.
+It is common that for the first time requesting newly created ad unit, there is a delay to have available ads start serving.
+Also, some country or targeted deivce could have less ads to serve due to publisher / user settings.

 ## Why my iOS `.ipa` file is increased so much after including the plugin?

 Google AdMob requires [Google Mobile Ads SDK](https://developers.google.com/admob/ios/download) for iOS, which will contribute ~60MB to the app size.